 This award will support independent investigators conducting clinical, laboratory, epidemiological or any groundbreaking project aimed at revolutionizing our understanding of lung cancer and improving diagnostic, clinical and treatment methods.

 It is strongly recommended that applicants thoroughly read the Program Descriptions and Terms and Conditions to determine eligibility and to ensure accurate preparation of an application.

 Application materials are available through proposal CENTRAL.

-- Feb-April: Administrative review and Scientific-Peer Review
+- January-April 2024: Administrative review and scientific peer review

 While eligibility varies by award type, the following requirements apply to all awards:

 - Candidates must be U.S. citizens or foreign nationals holding one of the following visa immigration statuses: